nahharris/ph-actors-tcc/monografia/scratches/actor-model/Proposal.md

 - A struct `Core` at `app/core.rs` that holds the actor logic

 Notice that the convention is the struct that serves as the public interface for the actor will be named after the actor for improved readability.
 This so called public interface must provide methods that abstract away the message building and the channel utilization logic.

+### Public Interface

+The public interface for an actor is an abstraction of the address, and it's the object that will be shared between dependants of that actor.
+The main purpose of it is to abstract away all the comunication details (building the message, preparing oneshot response channels, sending and waiting for response, etc) by providing methods (ideally, one per message kind).

 Suppose that the App actor has a message called GetTime that returns the total execution time of the application.
 This means that: